Thinking of hiring remote employees?

 7) Environmental benefits

 A final benefit worth mentioning is the environmental benefit of hiring remote employees.
-The more remote employees a company has, the smaller its carbon footprint is likely to be.
+The more remote employees a company has, the smaller its carbon footprint is likely to be, both in terms of employees’ daily commute and in-office energy consumption.

 Probably the most obvious issue with hiring remote employees is the limited face-to-face communication with your team.
 It can be trickier to build a rapport as quicky or intimately as in an office environment where you are in close proximity to your colleagues for the better part of the day.